codership/documentation/galeracluster/source/training/tutorials/galera-backup.rst

 The first section defines some variables:  the user name and password it will use with ``mysqldump``.
 There are more secure ways to do this, but we're trying to keep this script very straightforward.
 The next pair of variables contain the paths for storing the back-ups.
 Then there's a variables that will store today's date to be part of the name of the back-up file.

-The next stanza assembles the names of files: the dump file (e.g., ``galera-mysqldump-20191025.sql``), the data file for the GTID (e.g., ``gtid-20191025.dat``)
+The next stanza assembles the names of files: the dump file (for example, ``galera-mysqldump-20191025.sql``), the data file for the GTID (for example, ``gtid-20191025.dat``)

-The second section is small, but it's important.
+The second section is small, but it is important.
 It loads the common SST script that Galera Arbitrator uses.
 Among other things, it will contain some variables we can use.
 In particular, it has the variable which contains the GTID.

-In the third section, the script makes copies of the database configuration files (e.g., ``my.cnf``) and the Galera Arbitrator configuration file (e.g., ``garb.cnf``).
+In the third section, the script makes copies of the database configuration files (for example, ``my.cnf``) and the Galera Arbitrator configuration file (for example, ``garb.cnf``).
 The last line in this section gets the GTID variable from the common script, and writes it to a text file.

 The next section uses ``mysqldump`` to generate a dump file containing all of the databases on the node.
 We looked at the options already, so we'll move on.

-In the last section, the script will use the tar command to create an archive file that will contain all of the files in the back-up sub-directory, and then zip that file (e.g., ``galera-mysqldump-20191025.tgz``).
-The ``--transform`` option is so that when it's extracted, it will put everything in a directory named based on today’s date.
+In the last section, the script will use the tar command to create an archive file that will contain all of the files in the back-up sub-directory, and then zip that file (for example, ``galera-mysqldump-20191025.tgz``).
+When it is extracted, the ``--transform`` option puts everything in a directory named based on today’s date.

-That's everything:  it's everything we need.
+That is all.
 Below is how we would execute this script from the command line, in conjunction with Galera Arbitrator:

 .. code-block:: text